 Monte Argentario - Tuscany's Best Kept Secret

-A peninsula known as much for is ragged coastal beauty and laid back affection as it is for it's quiet, unassuming luxury that has long catered to the Roman elite.
-This is why you should consider Monte Argentario during your next quest for a rustic respite from the summer crowds in Italy.
+A peninsula known as much for it's ragged coastal beauty and laid back affection as it is for it's quiet, unassuming luxury that has long catered to the Roman elite.
+This is why you should consider Monte Argentario, and the greater area of La Maremma i nTuscany during your next quest for a rustic respite from the summer crowds in Italy.

-On the western coast of Italy, about half way between Rome and Florence, rests a peninsula that goes mostly unmentioned in travel magazines and tour guides.
+On the western coast of Italy, about half way between Rome and Florence in the area known as the Maremma, rests a peninsula that goes mostly unmentioned in travel magazines and tour guides.
 But Monte Argentario, made of up the two main towns of Porto Ercole and Porto San Stefano along with miles of rustic coastline akin to an undiscovered Greek isle, wild, overgrown countryside, and a dotting of crumbling forts left over from the rule of Spanish kings in the 1600s, is known well among the rich and famous who have long come here seeking a secluded paradise.
 The most valued real-estate among this group just may be the Hotel Il Pellicano, which can be found down the coast from Porto Ercole along the winding cliffside road that hugs the southern side of the peninsula.

 View from the pool deck at Hotel Il Pellicano